QwikDev/qwik/.changeset/shaggy-apes-kneel.md

 '@builder.io/qwik': patch
 ---

-sync$ QRLs will now be serialized into the HTML in a shorter form
+FEAT: sync$ QRLs will now be serialized into the HTML in a shorter form